 Note: both the Temperate House and Evolution House are closed for renovation until 2018.

 See more stunning gardens in the capital

 Accepts Time Out CardSee great offers available to all the Time Out Card holders

 Visit to Kew Gardens and Palace for Two -save 25% or more

-This offer also includes Afternoon Tea click here to book
+This offer also includes Afternoon Tea.
+Online booking is essential.
+Click here to book

 - Venue phone:

 020 8332 5655

 Daily 9.30am-6.30pm; Mar 30-Aug 25: Mon-Fri 9.30am-7.30pm; Sat, Sun, bank holidays 9.30am-5.30pm; Winter 9am-4.15pm